-The fact that the military is using SN manipulation tools to fight the war is laudable.
-It’s about time they started using non conventional solutions to carry the war into the back alley Internet cafes where virtual battlefields of radicalization are raging.
+The fact that the military is using social media (SM) manipulation tools to fight the war is laudable.
+It’s about time they started using asymmetrical methods to carry the war into the back alley Internet cafes where virtual battlefields of radicalization are raging.

-The national defense agencies, which are among the most technical and professional organizations out there, are self conscious about the pros and cons of dabbling with SN.
+The national defense agencies, which are among the most technical and professional organizations, are self-conscious about the pros and cons of dabbling with social media information influence operations.
 The USAF social media guide illustrates these concerns.
-It offers a detailed analysis and operational recommendations for engaging in SN activity. for example, the global media information flow is shown through the following diagram:
+It offers a detailed recommendations for engaging in this type of activity.
+For example, the social media information guide provides the following diagram:

 In another section, the “guidelines to assist Airmen in engaging online conversations” offers a list of the following dos and don’ts:

 Do not post classified or sensitive information (for example, troop movement, force size, weapons details, etc.).
 If in doubt, talk to your supervisor or security manager.

 When you see misrepresentations made about the Air Force in social media, you may certainly use your blog, their’s, or someone else’s to point out the error.
 Always do so with respect and with the facts.
 When you speak to someone with an adversarial position, make sure that what you say is factual and is not disparaging.
 Avoid arguments.